2laJ2/SwordMasters/README.md

 #### Features of this app include:

-- user may log in. log out or create a new user (Done)
+- user may log in. log out or create a new user
-- the student may explore the database (Under construction)
+- the student may explore the database
-- the student may memorize data with card decks, e.g. all the Soke of a specified lineage (Deck info visible, game under construction))
+- the student may memorize data with card decks, e.g. all the Soke of a specified lineage
-- the student can see statistics of the learning progress (Under construction)
+- the student can see statistics of the learning progress
-- the teacher may create new card decks with a special purpose, e.g. learning names, dates, relationships, events etc. (Done)
+- the teacher may create new card decks with a special purpose, e.g. learning names, dates, relationships, events etc.
-- the teacher can see statistics of the learning progress of the student (Under construction)
+- the teacher can see statistics of the learning progress of the students

-The app will be available for testing in [Heroku](https://swordmasters.herokuapp.com/).
-(Done)
+The app is available for testing in [Heroku](https://swordmasters.herokuapp.com/).

-The user can see all decks created but may not remove decks that another user has created.
-The app does not yet assign/apply teacher roles.
-All users will be assigned student roles.
-Later, only teachers will be able to create decks and remove decks.
+Any user can see all the decks created.
+Only teachers are able to create and remove decks, but may not remove decks that another teacher has created.
+Only teachers are able to add new persons or events to the database.

-Some security aspects are still under construction.
+Some security aspects are still under construction. (using cfr_token is not quite yet finished)